liamromanis101/Snecky/README.md

     VTP

 TODO:

- * shit loads!

  * add more protocols

+ * Coming soon STP, 802.1X, WEP, WPA, WPA2

  * develop issue text

- * develop library to support creation of '.nessus' reports.

- * STP support in development
+ * Nessus support has been removed.
+Support to be added for Dradis and a standardized XML report.

 Installation: